Towards Reinforcement Learning from Neural Feedback: Mapping fNIRS Signals to Agent Performance: Machine Learning Approaches

 \section{Machine Learning Approaches}

-\textbf{Classification Labels:} To train both classifiers and regressors, both discrete and continuous labels were recorded.
+\textbf{Classification Labels:} To train classifiers and regressors, both discrete and continuous labels were recorded.
 These labels are equivalent to the calculated \emph{degree of failure} and are assigned to all actions after the \emph{point of failure} in an episode.
-Binary performance labels are denoted as $\mathbf{B}$.
-At some time step $t$, $\mathbf{B}_t$ may be some binary number from the set $ B_t \in \{0,1\} $ where $0$ represents optimal behavior and $1$ represents sub-optimal behavior.
+Binary performance labels are denoted as $B_t \in \{0,1\}$, where $0$ represents optimal behavior and $1$ represents suboptimal behavior.
 Multi-class performance labels are denoted as $\mathbf{V}$.
-At some time step $t$, $\mathbf{V}_t$ may be some discrete number from the set $ V_t \in \{0,1,2\} $ where $0$ represents optimal, $1$ represents sub-optimal and $2$ represents worst-case behavior.
-Continuous performance errors can be denoted as $\mathbf{E}_t \in \mathbb{R}^{m}$.
-At some time step $t$, $\mathbf{E}_t$ may be some continuous value where lower values indicate near-optimal actions and higher values indicate sub-optimal to worst-case actions.
+At some time step $t$, $\mathbf{V}_t$ may be some discrete number from the set $ V_t \in \{0,1,2\} $ where $0$ represents optimal, $1$ represents suboptimal, and $2$ represents worst-case behavior.
+Continuous performance errors are denoted as $E(t) \in \mathbb{R}$.
+At some time step $t$, $\mathbf{E}_t$ may be some continuous value where lower values indicate near-optimal actions and higher values indicate suboptimal to worst-case actions.
 This error value was designated by the multi-policy agreement system outlined below. \\ \textbf{Multi-Policy Action Agreement:} To calculate \textit{continuous} performance labels, we designed a multi-policy action classification system.
 In any reinforcement learning problem, there may be more than one optimal path to the same goal.
-To avoid mislabeling agent behavior, we compare the agent's chosen action with 10 near-optimal policies.
+To avoid mislabeling agent behavior, we compare the agent's chosen action with $K$ near-optimal policies, where $K=10$.
 An error value is calculated between the agent's chosen action and each near-optimal policy's action.
 Then the average is calculated across the $K$ policies.
 The error between the agent's discrete action and the \( k \)-th near-optimal policy $\pi_k \left( s_t \right)$ is calculated using Kullback-Leibler (KL) Divergence:

 The error between the agent's continuous action and the \( k \)-th near-optimal policy $\pi_k \left( s_t \right)$ is calculated using Euclidean distance, where $n$ is the size of the action space: